webcomics/dosage/doc/web/content/comics/SmackJeeves_FireWire.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>When Kennedy H'naka's cell phone becomes the new home of the dragon FireWire Balisk, she finds herself sucked into a world of battles, secrets, and shadowy organizations.
 What's a girl to do when she has to save the world and still pass the tenth grade?
-Updates: Thursdays Reads: left to right.
+Updates: Fridays Reads: left to right.
 Comments greatly appreciated ^^</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://firewire.smackjeeves.com/comics/">http://firewire.smackjeeves.com/comics/</a></td>